tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 Does it map the function across the list elements?
 Maybe.
 However, we definitely know that the elements in the resulting list came from running the given function on an element from the input list.
 You see?
-Parametricity, just like that, was a 73 fuck-loads more reliable than looking at the function name to comprehend how this code works, and this is only the start of answering the question.
+Parametricity, just like that, was 73 fuck-loads more reliable than looking at the function name to comprehend how this code works, and this is only the start of answering the question.
 We have many more tools at our disposal.
 Importantly, they are _reliable_.
 I like reliable, because I also like things that are true.
 Hopefully you do too!